mirzaie-mehdi/From-Conda-to-CreatePackage-Python/_sources/docs/git_github.md

 This is one of the best tools for tracking down regressions.

+---

-## 8) How this connects to reset, revert, restore, amend, and cherry-pick {#8-how-this-connects-to-reset-revert-restore-amend-and-cherry-pick}
+**How this connects to reset, revert, restore, amend, and cherry-pick**

 After you find the problematic commit, you can decide what to do:

-### If the bad commit was already shared
+- If the bad commit was already shared

 Use: